pista-run-dev/pm-skills/README.md

 ## About

-This marketplace evolves as product practice and AI capabilities evolve.
+This marketplace evolves with product practice and AI capabilities.

 Selected skills based on the work of: